-Non"=axiomaticity and non"=physicality of the $\bbH^{\sss\langle\rangle}$"=construct and the `observable' \SL\ lead us to the general conclusion in the context of Hilbert's sixth problem \cite{accardi+, corry}.
-On the one hand, the problem calls for `quantization'; on the other, recalling von~Neumann's programme \cite{neumann}, the straightforward applying and adhering to the ideology \lrceil{axioms $\rightarrowtail\cdots \rightarrowtail$ interpretations} is not possible.
-The statement of the problem cannot disregard the language semantics because semantical circularities are very well known \cite{laloe, silverman} and informal semantic analyses are needed prior to any formal reconstruction \cite{salmon}.
-Semantics, in turn, begins with empiricism of quantum micro"=events.
-More to the point, we have seen from sects.~\ref{basis}, \ref{sc} and \ref{Axiom} that one may dismiss not only the bulk of mathematical axiomatics but also the physical aspects: quantum measurements \cite[p.~xiii; ``there can be no quantum measurement theory'']{peres}, quantum probability, quantum transitions/"!leaps, dynamics of observables, interaction, preferable bases, \etc. Instead of the habitual \lrceil{math} \tplus\ \lrceil{physical principles}, axiomatics of physics is replaced by a single underlying construct free from the words ``axiomatische Methode/"!Behandlung'' (Hilbert) \cite{corry}.
+Non"=axiomaticity and non"=physicality of the $\bbH^{\sss\langle\rangle}$"=construct and the `observable' \StatL\ lead us to the general conclusion in the context of Hilbert's sixth problem \cite{accardi+, corry}.

+On the one hand, the problem calls for `quantization'; on the other, recalling von~Neumann's programme \cite{neumann}, the straightforward applying and adhering to the ideology \ceils{axioms $\rightarrowtail\cdots \rightarrowtail$ interpretations} is not possible.
+The statement of the problem cannot disregard the language semantics because semantical circularities are very well known \cite{laloe, silverman}, and informal semantic analyses are needed prior to any formal reconstruction \cite{salmon, chomsky}.
+Semantics, in turn, begins with empiricism of quantum micro"=events \cite[sect.~2]{br1}.
+More to the point, we have seen from sects.~\ref{basis}, \ref{sc} and \ref{Axiom} that one may dismiss not only the bulk of mathematical axiomatics but also the physical aspects: quantum measurements \cite[p.~xiii; ``there can be no quantum measurement theory'']{peres}, quantum probability, quantum transitions/"!leaps, dynamics of observables, interaction, preferable bases, \etc. Instead of the habitual `backbone' \ceils{math} \tplus\ \ceils{physical principles}, axiomatics of physics is replaced by a single underlying construct free from the words ``axiomatische Methode/"!Behandlung'' (Hilbert) \cite{corry}.

-The situation is close to that of interpreting the formal languages in mathematical logics.
-Therefore the Hilbert problem is not solvable without streamlining of the nomenclature and without hierarchy and splitting the language in use into the \begin{itemize} \item[\hypertarget{1+}{$\red1^\bullet$}] Meta"=language: micro"=events, ensembles thereof, theoretical primitive $\statePsi\GOTO{\sss\scr A}\state\alpha$ \cite{br1}, setting the macro"=environment by the conception `the same' \cite[sect.~5.4]{br1}, operatorial/"!quantitative/"!ordinal meaning to the number, \ldots
+The situation is close to that of interpreting the formal languages in mathematical logic \cite{frenkel, ludwig5}.
+Therefore the Hilbert problem is not solvable without streamlining the nomenclature and without hierarchy and splitting the language in use into the \begin{itemize} \item[\hypertarget{1+}{$\Under[0]{\smash{\lower3.5ex \hbox{ $\DOWN$}}\phantom{^\bullet}} {\red1^\bullet}$}]

+Meta"=language: micro"=events, ensembles thereof, theoretical primitive $\statePsi\GOTO{\sss\scr A}\state\alpha$ \cite{br1}, setting the macro"=environment by the conception `the same' \cite[sect.~5.4]{br1}, operatorial/"!quantitative/"!ordinal meaning to the number, \ldots